 |DHA (22:6 n-3)||0.911 g||--|

-In the west, salt packed and oil packed anchovies sold in cans is a popular way of procuring anchovies.
-Once opened, keep the unutilized anchovies in the freezer section of home refrigerator.
+In the west, salt-packed and oil-packed anchovies sold in cans are a popular way of procuring anchovies.
+Once opened, keep the unutilized anchovies in the freezer section of the home refrigerator.

 Fresh caught, small anchovies (7 cm long) need little preparation.
-In case of larger ones; remove head, spine and innards before employing them in dishes.
-Wash fish in water to remove scales and impurities.
+In the case of larger ones, remove the head, spine, and innards before employing them in dishes.
+Wash fish in the water to remove scales and impurities.

-To desalt brine/salt packed anchovies, run them carefully under tap water.
-Steeping in plain water tenderizes them before using in the dishes.
-Gentle steep in milk or wine vinegar for 30-45 minutes enhances their flavour further.
+To desalt brine/salt-packed anchovies, run them carefully under tap water.
+Steeping in plain water tenderizes them before using them in the dishes.
+Gentle steep in milk or wine vinegar for 30-45 minutes enhances their flavor further.